richardbergquist/realme-azure-b2c-integration/Sample-Saml-Assert-Response.md

 ## The Federated Identity Tag (FIT)

-Note that the identity payload is returned back as a SAML attribute called:
+The Federated Identity Tag "FIT" is returned back as a SAML attribute called:

 `urn:nzl:govt:ict:stds:authn:attribute:igovt:IVS:FIT`

+This is a unique identifier of the RealMe identity to the service provider.
+It has the property that it is persistently returned for the same identity to the same service provider.
+However the value is not reused across service providers as part of a privacy by design feature to prevent data matching.
+In identity terms this is known as a pairwise identifier.

 ## The Identity Payload